enkidevs/curriculum/comp-sci/data-structures-and-algorithms/intro-graphs/the-components-of-a-graph.md

 Given an edge between two vertices *u* and *v*, we could say that *u* **reaches** *v* and *v* is **reachable** from *u*.
 In case of an undirected edge, the converse is also true: *v* **reaches** *u* and *u* is **reachable** from *v*.

+---
+## Practice

+If the path starts and ends with the same vertex, having more than one edge, it is called a ???.

+* Cycle
+* Simple Cycle